-Students must have a cumulative grade point average (GPA), in both their undergraduate and Masters degree, equivalent to at least 3.0/4.0 in a recognized program in engineering or science disciplines, or an equivalent GPA, in both their undergraduate and Masters degree, of at least 3.2/4.0 over the last two years of a recognized program.
+Students must have a cumulative grade point average (GPA), in both their undergraduate and Masters degree, equivalent to at least 3.0/4.0 in a recognized program in engineering or science disciplines, or an equivalent GPA, in both their undergraduate and Masters degree, of at least 3.2/4.0 over the last two years of the program..

 Students interested in pursuing a graduate degree in chemical engineering, will not be accepted without a formal commitment from an academic staff member.
 Students are encouraged to contact individual staff members with whom they share research interests.
 Please visit our research web pages and the home pages of our academic staff.